MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 - **Resource consistency and inventory management:** organize your hybrid resources using Azure scopes of management and to locally organize them into a taxonomy.
 Apply tags to your non Azure deployments to add additional context that is relevant for your operations.
 - **Agent Health Management:** the Connected Machine Agent plays a critical role in your hybrid operations as it enables you to manage your Windows and Linux machines hosted outside of Azure and enforce governance policies, it is important to implement solutions that keep track of unresponsive agents.
 - **Agent Provisioning:** Define a strategy for provisioning the Azure arc-enabled servers agent secret management and consider the level and method of automation for [bulk enrollment](https://docs.microsoft.com/en-us/azure/azure-arc/servers/learn/quick-enable-hybrid-vm).
 Consider how to structure [pilot and production deployments](https://docs.microsoft.com/en-us/azure/azure-arc/servers/plan-at-scale-deployment) and establish a formal plan that considers the scope and plan for a deployment including objectives, selection criteria, success criteria, training plans, rollback and risks.
-- **Secret and certificate management:** keyvault integration
+- **Secret and certificate management:** Enable Key Vault to protect security principal accounts and encryption keys.
+Consider using Azure Key vault for certificate management on your Arc-enabled Servers
 - **Policy management and reporting:** define a governance plan for your hybrid servers and machines that translates into Azure Policies and remediation tasks.
 - **Data Residency:** Consider which Azure region you wish your Azure arc-enabled machines to be provisioned into, and understand the [metadata that is collected](https://docs.microsoft.com/en-us/azure/azure-arc/servers/data-residency) from theses machines.
 - **Network Security:** Private Link, point to network security?
 - **Log management strategy:** plan for metrics and log collection of your hybrid resources into a Log Analytics workspace for further analysis and auditing.
 - **Threat protection and cloud security posture management:** introduce controls to detect security misconfigurations and track compliance.
-Also, use Azure's intelligence to protect your hybrid workloads againt threats.
+Also, use Azure's intelligence to protect your hybrid workloads against threats.
 - **Configuration management:** track changes on the operating system, application files and registry to identify operational and security issues on your on-premises and other clouds environments.
 - **Software Updates:** define a strategy to assess the status of available updates to maintain security compliance with critical and security updates of your operating systems.
 - **Backup and recovery strategy:**